nhst/the-news-app-db/README.md

 # Description
 This is the database for the demo-news-app.
 The content is structured as json.
+You can fetch the data through GET requests via the API's below

 ## View all content
 https://my-json-server.typicode.com/nhst/demo-news-app/db